Keep everyone sweet this Christmas with our favourite festive desserts, from traditional puddings to modern mince pies and brownies.

-Salted caramel takes centre stage in our recipe for a stunning bûche de Noël, topped with redcurrants and a dusting of icing sugar.
-This modern showstopper has soft sponge and smooth caramel icing that we could eat by the spoonful.
+Salted caramel takes centrestage in this stunning Bûche de Noël topped with redcurrants and a dusting of icing sugar.
+With a soft sponge and smooth caramel icing, it's a decadent, delicious bake.

-For a super simple but no less delicious version, try our easiest ever no-bake chocolate yule log.
+For a super-simple (but no less delectable) version, try our easiest ever no-bake chocolate yule log.

-Serve up these mincemeat-filled baklava bites with ice cream for a Christmas dessert with a difference, or enjoy with a warming cup of coffee.
-You can achieve professional-looking pastries using ready-made ingredients and clever shortcuts.
-Box them up for an unusual homemade gift.
+Serve up these mincemeat-filled baklava bites with ice cream or coffee for a Christmas dessert with a difference.
+Create professional-looking pastries using ready-made ingredients and clever shortcuts, then box them up for an edible homemade gift, if you like.

-Try our 5 ways with mince pies for more recipe makeovers.
+Try our five ways with mince pies for more recipe makeovers.

-You'll be walking on air after trying our edible snowman cake complete with decorative buttons, creamy icing, drippy ganache and a fondant carrot nose.
-Get the kids involved in decorating this spectacular sponge and keep little hands busy.
+You'll be walking on air after trying our snowman cake decorated with chocolate buttons, icing, ganache and a fondant nose.
+Get the kids involved in the creative side to keep little hands busy.
 You won't find a cuter Christmas cake out there.

 Check out our Christmas cake collection for more fun, festive bakes.

-Here, we bring you the perfect mix of trend and tradition all wrapped up in our amaretti Christmas cake.
+Our amaretti Christmas cake is a mix of trend and tradition.
 An almost all-in-one method means it's easy to prepare, saving you stress in the kitchen.
-Scatter over some almondy biscuits and candied almonds for a casual but creative finishing touch.
+Scatter over some biscuits and candied almonds for a casual but creative finishing touch.

-We love a surprise at Christmas and this chocolate orange bombe, with its hidden cream cheese and cranberry filling, doesn't disappoint.
+We love a surprise at Christmas, and this chocolate orange bombe with a hidden cream cheese and cranberry filling doesn't disappoint.
 Impressive to look at and easy to execute, this stunning pud is one for impressing a crowd.

-You can also make some cake truffles with your unused cake crumbs and leftover chocolate.
-Simply scoop your mix into balls and roll into truffles, then dust with cocoa and chill until you're ready to scoff 'em.
+You could also make cake truffles with your unused cake crumbs and leftover chocolate.
+Simply scoop your mixture into balls and roll into truffles, dip in chocolate, dust with cocoa and chill until set.

 Trifle is a Christmas classic, but you can reinvent it in countless ways.
-James Martin's Black Forest trifle is a beauty, but it won't keep you tied to the kitchen.
-It needs just a few key ingredients (some of them, shop-bought) and careful assembly to achieve a creamy, dreamy, kirsch-laced delight.
+James Martin's Black Forest trifle is a beauty, but it won't keep you tied up in the kitchen.
+It requires just a few key ingredients and careful assembly to achieve a creamy, kirsch-laced delight.